Categories

 1 oz vodka

-You may find as I do that this drink is better if it is stirred, rather than shaken, although 007 wouldn’t have it that way.
+You may find as we do that this drink is better if it is stirred, rather than shaken, although 007 wouldn’t have it that way.
 Stirring retains the crystal clarity of the ingredients and makes for a better presentation, whereas shaking breaks up the ice and introduces air bubbles that mess up the gem quality of the cocktail.
-But who am I to argue.
+But who are we to argue.
 In the movies, barmen do what they are told, and in this case, that means:

 Three measures of Gordon’s, one of vodka, a half measure of Kina Lillet, shake it over ice and then add a thin slice of lemon peel.